-Note 1 The lawset indicated values in b) and a) are for 1 litter (instead of 0 MILE)
+Note 1 The level indicated volves in the and of one for 1 later (instead of 0 MII)

-D05

-FIGURE 6

-Frequency (MHz)
+FIGURE 6 Specification for a digital filter for sampling-rate conversion from 4:4:4 to 4:2:2 colour-difference signals a) Template for insertion loss/frequency characteristic b) Passband ripple tolerance

+Notes to Figs. 4, 5 and 6:

 Note l - Ripple and group delay are specified relative to their values at 1 kHz.
 The fill lines are practical limits and the dashed lines give suggested limits for the theoretical design.

 Note 2 - In the digital filter, the practical and design limits are the same.
 The delay distortion is zero, by design.

 Note 3 - In the digital filter (Fig. 6), the amplitude/frequency characteristic (on linear scales) should be skew-symmetrical about the half-amplitude point, which is indicated on the figure.

-Note 4 - In the proposals for the filters used in the encoding and decoding processes, it has been assumed that, in the post-filters which follow digital-to-analogue conversion, correction for the $(\sin x/x)$ characteristic of the sample-and-hold circuits is provided ANNEX 3 Some guidance on the practical implementation of the filters recommended in Annex 2 In the proposals for the filters used in the encoding and decoding processes, it has been assumed that, in the post-filters which follow digital-to-analogue conversion, correction for the $(\sin x/x)$ characteristic is provided.
+Note 4 - In the proposals for the filters used in the encoding and decoding processes, it has been assumed that, in the post-filters which follow digital-to-analogue conversion, correction for the $(\sin x/x)$ characteristic of the sample-and-hold circuits is provided

+ANNEX 3

+Some guidance on the practical implementation of the filters recommended in Annex 2

+In the proposals for the filters used in the encoding and decoding processes, it has been assumed that, in the post-filters which follow digital-to-analogue conversion, correction for the $(\sin x/x)$ characteristic is provided.
 The passband tolerances of the filter plus $(\sin x/x)$ corrector plus the theoretical $(\sin x/x)$ characteristic should be the same as given for the filters alone.
 This is most easily achieved if, in the design process, the filter, $(\sin x/x)$ corrector and delay equalizer are treated as a single unit.

 The total delays due to filtering and encoding the luminance and colour-difference components should be the same.
 The delay in the colour-difference filter (Fig. 5) is double that of the luminance filter (Fig. 4).
 As it is difficult to equalize these delays using analogue delay networks without exceeding the passband tolerances, it is recommended that the bulk of the delay differences (in integral multiples of the sampling period) should be equalized in the digital domain.
 In correcting for any remainder, it should be noted that the sample-and-hold circuit in the decoder introduces a flat delay of one half a sampling period.

 The passband tolerances for amplitude ripple and group delay are recognized to be very tight.
 Present studies indicate that it is necessary so that a significant number of coding and decoding operations in cascade may be carried out without sacrifice of the potentially high quality of the 4:2:2 coding standard.
 Due to limitations in the performance of currently available measuring equipment, manufacturers may have difficulty in economically verifying compliance with the tolerances of individual filters on a production basis.
 Nevertheless, it is possible to design filters so that the specified characteristics are met in practice, and manufacturers are required to make every effort in the production environment to align each filter to meet the given templates.

 The specifications given in Annex 2 were devised to preserve as far as possible the spectral content of the Y, C_R , C_B signals throughout the component signal chain.
 It is recognized, however, that the colour-difference spectral characteristic must be shaped by a slow roll-off filter inserted at picture monitors, or at the end of the component signal chain.
-Rec.
-ITU-R BT.601-4